-In terms of next steps, after its round of pre-consultation meetings, FSCO plans to release a formal Consultation Paper, which will include an invitation for written submissions within 30 days.
+In terms of next steps, after its round of pre-consultation meetings, FSCO plans to release a formal Consultation Paper imminently, which will include an invitation for written submissions by April 15, 2013.
 The outcomes of that consultation will then be shared with the Government, to inform its decision as to whether to make the changes to the Insurance Act.